slevithan/regex/README.md

 Regex.make`^(?>\w+\s?)+$`
 ```

 This matches strings that contain word characters separated by spaces, with the final space being optional.
-Thanks to the atomic group, it instantly fails if given a long target string with a punctuation mark on the end, like `'A target string that takes a long time or can even hang your browser!'`.
+Thanks to the atomic group, it instantly fails to find a match if given a long list of words that end with something not allowed, like `'A target string that takes a long time or can even hang your browser!'`.

 Try running this without the atomic group (as `/^(?:\w+\s?)+$/`) and, due to the exponential backtracking it triggers, it will either take a *very* long time, hang your browser, or throw an internal error after a delay.

-Atomic groups are thus a much needed feature that `Regex.make` brings to native JavaScript regular expressions.

 > [!NOTE]
 > Atomic groups are based on the JavaScript [proposal](https://github.com/tc39/proposal-regexp-atomic-operators) for them as well as support in many other regex flavors.